 The survey was conducted online by Kickstand between July 24-28.
 It reflects the opinions of 601 American consumers.
 Cirba Solutions says the survey was conducted at 95 percent confidence with a +/- 4 percent margin of error.

-In an effort to improve community education on the subject of recycling spent batteries, Cirba Solutions says it launched the SustainABILITY 10,000 initiative in April, committing to 10,000 hours of community engagement and education in communities across North America.
+In an effort to improve community education on the subject of recycling spent batteries, Cirba Solutions launched the SustainABILITY 10,000 initiative in April, committing to 10,000 hours of community engagement and education in communities across North America.
 The company says the campaign raises awareness of battery recycling opportunities.

 Latest from Recycling Today